Q: Who is the AKBBA/CSHK?

 Q: What are the procedures for rank certification?

-Q: What about those Black Belt promotions?
+Q: What about higher Black Belt promotions?

 Q: Do you give “equivalent” certificates to Black Belts who earned their rank elsewhere?